daviddelavega/TestAssignment/README.md

     message
   }
 }**
+# 7. The console will display the results of the temperature alert system.
+Make sure when adding a consumer the id is always starting at zero.
 # Development Approach Summary:
 There is a GraphQL Mutator at the front end which feeds the Temperature Data from the outside to the application.
 A second mutator feeds in each consumer's Arbitrary Criteria (temperature threshold, insignificant fluctuation, Direction).
 The application has producer/consumer threads.
 The producer thread does most of the heavy lifting, and facilitates the progression through the temperature Alert System.
 There are multiple consumer threads started, 1 for each Alert Criteria, each call to the mutator adds a consumer, or they can be all added once in a list of consumers, giving the API lots of flexibility.
 # Requirements & How I Achieved Them Each